-We also extend our thanks to our convening partners: the Global Anti-Scam Alliance (Singapore and the Philippines), Thailand Consumer Council (Thailand), Centre for Indonesian Policy Studies (Indonesia), Institute of Strategic and International Studies (Malaysia) and Institute of Policy and Strategy (Vietnam).
+We also extend our thanks to our convening partners: the Global Anti-Scam Alliance (Singapore and the Philippines), Thailand Consumer Council (Thailand), Centre for Indonesian Policy Studies (Indonesia), Institute of Strategic and International Studies (Malaysia), and Institute of Policy and Strategy (Vietnam).
 Their critical support and engagement were essential to this initiative.

-We are also grateful to Grab, TFGI's founding donor, for supporting TFGI's mission of leveraging the promise of technology and the digital economy for inclusive, equitable and sustainable growth across the region.
+We are also grateful to Grab, TFGI's founding donor, for supporting TFGI's mission of leveraging the promise of technology and the digital economy for inclusive, equitable and sustainable growth in SEA.
+Funders do not determine research findings, nor the insights and recommendations presented.

 This report is also a part of SG ScamWISE (Well-Informed, Secured and Empowered), a National Education Programme initiated by Bamboo Builders and supported by Google.org.
+The Tech for Good Institute is also grateful for the support from Bamboo Builders and Google.org.

 SG ScamWISE aims to strengthen the resilience of 100,000 Singaporeans, especially underserved youth and seniors, against scams and online threats by 2026.